 01. Figure out what you want to do

 With so many options to choose from, it can be pretty easy to want to dive head first into multiple side hustles.
-However, you should probably start with just one side hustle so you don’t spread yourself too thin early on.
+However, you should probably start with just one good side hustle so you don’t spread yourself too thin early on.
 Starting with one also helps you keep from burning out and stopping it before it becomes really lucrative.

 Even if you have many ideas that you want to try, start with the one that’s the most appealing to you.
 Because you’d be your own boss in these endeavors, you can test out a lot of different ideas over time to find the one/ones that you really want to pursue in the long term.